Investment Philosophy

 Company

-Is it a good business?
+• Is it a good business?

-Does it have a sustainable competitive advantage?
+• Does it have a sustainable competitive advantage?

-High cash returns on capital?
+• High cash returns on capital?

-Healthy balance sheet?
+• Healthy balance sheet?

-Strong free cash flow?
+• Strong free cash flow?

-Has it got pricing power?
+• Has it got pricing power?

 Management

-Are they good capital operators?
+Are they trustworthy?
+Are they good capital allocators?
+Are they good operators?

 Valuation

 Is the security really cheap?
 Why?
+What is the risk return relationship?

-We seek to buy at attractive prices the shares of good businesses that we understand and
+We want to buy at attractive prices the stocks of good businesses that we understand and which are run by capable, honest and shareholder friendly management.

 Portfolio Management